 - Design, analyse and evaluate services using a suitable variety of service design methods and tools.

-- Connect and reflect on design results with related analyses.
+- Connect and reflect on the design results in light of the presented theories, methods and tools

 Ordinary examExam type: